Emmotes/ic_spoilers/docs/season_3.md

 Spurt recently saw some changes in the data that could suggest he'll be in Season 3.
 This is just speculation at this point.

+Hew Maan also saw some changes.
+I'm even less sure that these changes mean Hew will be in season 3 than I am of Spurt - but felt I should add them any way - just-in-case.

 # Changes

 The information below is raw data on the "new" abilities that the champions might be getting.
 Some may be complete reworks - some may look copy-paste from old abilities that haven't seen reworks yet (and might not get reworked).